As summer sets in and days lengthen, many people rejoice in the warmer temperatures and fun activities this time of year offers.

-- Amusement parks are also good summer fun, however they can require hours of standing in line for the most popular roller coasters and attractions.
-A very slow line might allow you to sit for short periods of time, otherwise keeping your body moving with leg and simple back stretches should keep you out of worse pain.
+- Amusement parks are also good summer fun, however they can require hours of walking or standing in line for the most popular rides and attractions.
+Take breaks to sit and rest when you can, and practice simple leg and back stretches to keep pain at bay:

 - Gardening in the summer, much like snow removal in the winter, can put a great deal of strain on your back.
 From digging and tilling to harvesting and carrying the fruit, herbs, and vegetables, it all can lead to worse back pain due to muscle stress and improper posture.
 The best ways to avoid this kind of pain are to take breaks so you are not hunched over for too long, to practice proper lifting techniques, and to stretch before going out to garden.

-If you're anything like me, you'll be out in the summer heat as much as possible.
-I hope these tips help keep your back pain levels in check during these warm summer months.
+Hopefully, some of these links and tips help keep your back pain levels in check during these warm summer months.